shiroyasha/blog-source/source/posts/2021-07-14-proactive-cache-warming-in-a-microservice-based-architecture.html.md

 On the pros side, this caching approach can guarantee us fast response times for every page visit.

-On the cons side, the reactor might be caching pages that are rarely visited by our customers.
-This leads to lots of busywork in our system because we are preparing and crunching data that might never be used.
+On the cons side, the reactor might be caching pages that our customers rarely visit, which leads to lots of busywork in our system.
+We might prepare and crunch an enormous amount of unused data.

-The storage size can also drastically increase when we start using this approach as we are no longer storing only visited pages in the cache, but all the pages in the cache.
+The storage size can also drastically increase when we start using this approach as we are no longer storing only visited pages but all the pages in the cache.

-Still, if your number one priority is speed, the added storage and architectural complexity could be acceptable.
+If your number one priority is speed, the added storage and architectural complexity could be acceptable; otherwise, you might be crunching data needlessly.
+Choose carefully.

 <hr style="width: 50%; margin-top: 3em; border-color: gray;">

-Caching is complicated.
-Even more so in distributed systems.
+Caching is complicated, even more so in distributed systems.

-Event-based proactive caching is widely used to make our UI layer fast and responsive in SemaphoreCI.
-Over the years we faced many challenges while using this system, including race conditions and high queue processing latency, and while these problems were challenging we are still happy with this architectural choice even after several years in production.
+At [SemaphoreCI](https://semaphoreci.com), we use event-based proactive caching to make our UI layer fast.
+Over the years, we faced many challenges while using this system, including race conditions and high queue processing latency.
+However, while these problems were challenging, we are still happy with this architectural choice even after several years in production.

 Here are some great resources for further reading: